YEAR END APPEAL

 Please allow 48 hours for confirmation from our staff for payments made online and by phone, and 10 days for payments by mail.

-Donate a minimum of $25 to receive this special gift for your fridge, commemorating 10 years.
+Donate a minimum of $25 to receive this special gift for your fridge.

-Flaunt your Lumi support with this NEW Luminarium 100% Cotton 3-Layer Fabric Face Mask!
+Flaunt your Lumi support with this NEW Luminarium Fabric Face Mask!
 All you need to give is $50 to receive this gift.
-Renew by December 15th to select your color: Lumi Purple or Lumi Red.
+Features pocket for optional carbon filter and two silicone fasteners to adjust elastic ear straps for a custom fit.
+Double-layered construction; (100% polyester shell, 100% cotton lining).
+Machine washable!